Skip to main content Skip to navigation Skip to footer

 What contributes to suicide-related stigma, and how can we address it?

-People with experience of suicidal thoughts and behaviours were asked for their opinions about what contributes to, and what could be done to address suicide-related stigma.
+People with experience of suicidal thoughts and behaviours were asked for their opinions about what contributes to, and what could be done, to address suicide-related stigma.

 Find out more about some of the factors that can affect suicide-related stigma

-Our level of awareness and education
+Our levels of awareness and education

 The language and terminology we use

-Media reporting
+Media Reporting

 Conversations about suicide